News

 Brammibal’s Donuts: Vegan Doughnuts par excellence

-Trying out their new flavor every month is one of the main reasons I love visiting Brammibal’s, but my favorite donut of all time is one of their classics: Bienenstich.
+Trying out their new flavour every month is one of the main reasons I love visiting Brammibal’s, but my favourite doughnut of all time is one of their classics: Bienenstich.
 Inspired by the classic German cake, it is filled with homemade vanilla custard and finished with vanilla glaze, and roasted slivered almonds.
 Pro tip: save money by getting a box of four doughnuts!
 If you visit during the summer months and need something sweet to help you cool down, Brammibal’s has got you covered.
-They also offer Oatly’s soft serve ice cream with various toppings, with or without a donut (all year long!).
+They also offer Oatly’s soft serve ice cream with various toppings, with or without a doughnut (all year long!).
 There are several branches of Brammibals’ around Berlin, so make sure to stop by!

 Vöner: Berlin classic